fireblogcms/gatsby-starter-fireblog-basic/README.md

 <!-- AUTO-GENERATED-CONTENT:START (STARTER) -->

-# Firestarter: a Gatsby's blog starter for Fireblog 🔥 with AMP & PWA support
+# [BETA] Firestarter: a Gatsby's blog starter for Fireblog 🔥 with PWA support

 Combine Gatbsy (A modern static site generator ideal for JAMstack architectures) and Fireblog to create a new blog experience : a super fast and simple back-office with a super fast and modern front-end !